socal96/api/README.md

 ### Install

-1.Clone repository
+1.Clone repository.
-2.Update Composer
+2.Update Composer.
-3.Create pgsql database with name "api"
+3.Create pgsql database with name "api".
-4.In app path execute : yii migrate
+4.In app path execute : yii migrate.
-5.Open your browser and go to localhost
+5.Open your browser and go to localhost.